mibs510/DigitalVAR/README.md

 ### server/ocs-functions
 * Line(s) edited: 4865-4866, 6596-6598, 6651-6653, 6932-6934, 7609-7911, no more `Press Enter` nonsense
+* Line 8819: Prevent set-netboot-1st-efi-nvram from running. reorders the boot order on most Dell firmware so that PXE (IPv4 & IPv6) are at the top.

 ### server/ocs-live-blacklist.conf
 This is used to blacklist kernel modules from loading.
 Usually these